prangishviliAbe/game/README.md

 License

 - The game code in this repository is provided under the MIT license.
 Check upstream texture licenses (AmbientCG) for usage rules (they are typically CC0/CC-BY).
-  Jungle Adventure — local run instructions
+  Anomalx — local run instructions

 How to run